Benchmarking projected Hartree-Fock as an approximation: Results

 Germanium nuclei, known for their complex spectra arising from triaxiality and shape coexistence \cite{PhysRevC.25.2812,PhysRevC.76.034317}, offer a strong test of PHF in capturing excitation spectra.

 Table~\ref{tab:ge} gives the quadrupole shape deformation parameters for two shell-model interactions for the $1p$-$0f_{5/2}$-$0g_{9/2}$ space, JUN45 \cite{PhysRevC.80.064323}, and a modified \cite{PhysRevC.76.054312} version of the JJ44 interaction \cite{PhysRevC.70.044314}.
 These agree qualitatively well with density functional calculations \cite{PhysRevC.76.034317}, in particular the SLy6 parameterization \cite{chabanat1997skyrme} of Skyrme Hartree-Fock calculations plus BCS pairing of a zero-range pairing force~\cite{PhysRevC.60.034304}.
 Here $\beta_1, \gamma_1$ refer to the shape parameters of the global Hartree-Fock, or first, minimum, while $\beta_2, \gamma_2$ are the parameters for a secondary, shape coexistence minimum if it exists. $\Delta E_\mathrm{soln}$ refers to the difference in Hartree-Fock energies between the global minimum and the shape-coexistence solution.
 (Note that for the SLy6 calculation of $^{76}$Ge, the order of the solutions is switched due to pairing, not included here.)
 In several cases different forces have similar solutions but in different order, e.g., for $^{70}$Ge, the global HF minimum for JUN45 is oblate with a triaxial shape coexistence solution, while for JJ44 and SLy6 the global minimum is triaxial and SLy6 has an oblate shape coexistence solution.
-While the agreement is not exact, the overall congruence nonetheless is noteworthy.
+While the agreement is not exact, the overall congruence nonetheless is noteworthy. {For the even-even germanium isotopes, $\Delta E_\mathrm{RMS}=0.38$ MeV; note that the the spectra in Fig.~\ref{fig:Ge_evenA} is compressed compared to our $sd$- and $pf$-shell examples.}

 As with the $sd$- and $pf$-shells, Fig.~\ref{fig:Ge_evenA} presents several excitation spectra of even-$A$ germanium isotopes, using the JUN45 interaction.
 Although the model space allows for unnatural parity states, our HF solutions for even-$A$ only had natural parity, and so we do not discuss the unnatural parity states in the spectra.
-Like our $pf$-shell examples, the $2_1^+$ from projection is systematically too low in excitation energy, or, arguably, the $0_1^+$ ground state is not low enough.
+Like our $pf$-shell examples, the $2_1^+$ from projection is systematically too low in excitation energy, or, arguably, the $0_1^+$ ground state is not low enough. {This latter interpretation is bolstered by allowing $E_\mathrm{shift}$ in Eq.~(\ref{dErms}) to float when minimizing $\Delta E_\mathrm{RMS}$, leading to the PHF ground state appearing 0.5 MeV or more above the FCI ground state. }

 Both $^{66,70}$Ge have oblate global HF minima with simple rotational excitation spectra; the mixing of the second, triaxial local minima in each case puts the $0^+_2$ and other features in roughly the right place, albeit lower than in FCI.
 The $^{66}$Ge PHF spectrum is better than that of $^{70}$Ge.